pouyaSamie/FreeInternet/README.md

 ![Alt text](img/14.jpg)

-use google chrome or Microsoft edge to translate it into english. before continue
+use google chrome or Microsoft edge to translate it into english.

 ## <a name="nginx-V2ray"></a>:bulb: Config Nginx for your V2ray
 you made it. this is the golden part